RovicAngelo/WMS/README.md

 # Warehouse Management System

-A Java CRUD Application for managing orders, receiving entries and storage of products in warehouses.:heavy_exclamation_mark:
+A Java CRUD Application for managing orders, receiving entries and storage of products in warehouses.

 <br>